CryptoManiac/Reinventing-the-Wheel/README.md

 /// This property returns size of the
 // result buffer for the Digest() call public int HashSz;

+/// This property is returning the block
+///  size of an underlying hash algorithm.
+/// Note: This will return ```bitrate / 8``` for Keccak/SHA3 family of hash functions. public int BlockSz;
 ```

 ### HMAC